m-wojnar/reinforced-lib/docs/source/custom_loggers.rst

     class CsvLogger(BaseLogger)

-First, we must define a loggers constructor. ``__init__`` function can take any arguments that can be passed later by the ``loggers_params`` parameter in the ``RLib`` :ref:`class <RLib class>` constructor, but remember to always include the ``**kwargs`` in the arguments list.
-The values provided in ``loggers_params`` are passed to instances of all loggers listed in ``loggers_type``, so it is very important to choose parameter names carefully.
+First, we must define a loggers constructor.
+The ``__init__`` function can take any arguments that can be passed later by the ``loggers_params`` parameter in the ``RLib`` :ref:`class <RLib class>` constructor, but remember to always include the ``**kwargs`` in the arguments list.
+The values provided in ``loggers_params`` are passed to instances of all loggers listed in ``loggers_type``, so it is important to choose parameter names carefully.
 For example, constructor parameters of ``PlotsLogger`` start with the prefix ``plots_*`` and parameters of ``CsvLogger`` start with ``csv_*``.
 Below is an example constructor of ``CsvLogger``: